18F/handbook/docs/06-project-management/listserv-setup.md

 * Under Email Options: You can set auto-replies, custom footers, etc.
 * There are lots of other settings under other menu items.

+## Adding users

-To add users, use "Direct add members" instead of "Invite members", so that invitees don't need to take any action.
-You can set a welcome message that should be sticky for future members that get added.
+* In most cases, you'll want to use "Direct add members" instead of "Invite members", so that invitees don't need to take any action.
+* You can set a welcome message that should be sticky for future members that get added.
+* Add elizabeth.raley@civicactions.com and owen.barton@civicactions.com to every list you create.

 ![alt text](../images/google-email-list-config.jpg "PM billing Delivery")